 Deposits, payments of principal and interest on loans, proceeds from maturities of investment securities and earnings on investment securities are the principal sources of funds for the Company.
 Borrowings from the FHLB, federal funds sold and federal funds purchased are utilized by the Company to manage its daily liquidity position.
-The Company has also been approved to participate in the Federal Reserve Bank's Discount Window Primary Credit Program as well as its Bank Term Funding Program, which it intends to use only as a contingency.
-As of December 31, 2023, the Company was able to borrow up to \$6,700,000 from the Federal Reserve Bank Discount Window Primary Credit Program.
-The borrowing limit is based on the amount of collateral pledged, with certain loans from the Bank's portfolio serving as collateral.
-The Company has \$93,700,000 available under a line of credit with the Federal Home Loan Bank of Dallas.
+The Company has also been approved to participate in the Federal Reserve Bank's Discount Window Primary Credit Program, which it intends to use only as a contingency.
+As of December 31, 2024, the Company was able to borrow up to \$10,094,000 from the Federal Reserve Bank Discount Window Primary Credit Program.
+The borrowing limit was based on the amount of collateral pledged, with certain loans from the Bank's portfolio serving as collateral.
+The Company has \$116,383,000 available under a line of credit with the Federal Home Loan Bank of Dallas.
 The Company has additional contingency funding capacity with various other financial institutions in the amount of \$30,500,000.